Liverpool: 0151 224 0500 | Manchester: 0161 827 4600 | Email: info@bermans.co.uk | Twitter Icon | Linkedin Icon

 Outside of work, James likes to spend as much time as possible outside either cycling (having recently completed Haute Route Alps) or walking/camping in the hills of North Wales and the Lake District.
 James is also an avid follower of professional cycling, and Liverpool Football Club.

-James has been named as ranked as a ‘Next Generation Partner’ by the Legal 500 2025 (having been a ‘Rising Star in 2024) and has been described by his clients as “a superb litigator who is responsive knowledgeable and a pleasure to deal with’ .
+James has been named as ranked as a ‘Next Generation Partner’ by the Legal 500 2026 and has received the following testimonials from his clients:

 Litigation can often arise when an individual is in financial distress.
 We regularly advise clients on disputes in these circumstances including: